NBISweden/data-submission-documentation/ENA/SOP/study_registration.md

 2. `Release date [This is when your study will be made public]`

-    The default release date at ENA is two months from the project registratin date.
+    The default release date at ENA is two months from the project registration date.
 Instead, set the release date to the maximum date from present day (2 years).
 The data will be released automatically when referenced in a published journal paper.
 At the end of an embargo period the release date can be consecutively extended in multiple two year intervals if desired.

 3. `Study name`